 Information for Social workers

-- If the family do support FGM, if the mother is from an FGM affected community, even if she does not support FGM she may not be able to protect the daughter if other relatives still support the practice.
+- Remember if the family support FGM and the mother is from an FGM affected community, even if the mother does not support FGM she may not be able to protect her daughter if other relatives still support the practice.
+1

 Following a referral for FGM:

 After receiving a referral for FGM, the following steps are recommended:4

 - Arrange a meeting with the family to discuss the legal status of FGM and the potential danger to the child.
 Explain that investigation is necessary to ensure the child’s safety, but this does not necessarily mean the child will be removed.
 It is important to convey that FGM is a serious crime.4

 - Organize a child protection order that includes regular medical check-ups to monitor the child’s safety.
 In some cases, travel restrictions may be necessary.4

 - Unless the family is strongly expressing their intention to have the daughter undergo FGM, there is typically no need to remove the child.
 However, if such an intention is expressed, protective measures must be taken immediately.4

 Female genital mutilation (FGM) is illegal in all states and territories of Australia.
 The laws surrounding FGM in each state and territory are similar, with slight variations in penalties and definitions of the practice.